grscheller/scheller-linux-archive/envConf/README.md

 aliases and functions.
 (Back then I only used functions in shell scripts and never used aliases at all - I may not have even known of `.kshrc`)  One file to establish a baseline environment for the initial shell invocation, and another to configure shell behaviors which are to stay consistent across all subsquent shell invocations.

-So, to correctly configure an initial shell environment, I put a hook in `.bashrc` to source a file called `.bash_init` to set up my initial environment for the initial shell launched by the terminal window.
+So, to correctly configure an initial shell environment, I put a hook in `.bashrc` to source a file called `.env_init` to set up my initial environment for the initial shell launched by the terminal window.

-Notice that no shell variables get "exported" in .bashrc, it doesn't have to be unless I want programs other than Bash to see them.
+Notice that no shell variables get "exported" in .bashrc, it doesn't have to be unless I want programs other than bash to see them.
 In that case it would be better to put it in `.bash_init`, my surrogate for `.bash_profile`.
-That way, I can change it and not have it changed back as soon as I launch another instance of Bash.
+That way, I can change it and not have it changed back as soon as I launch another instance of bash.

 The file `.bash_profile` now just sources `.bashrc` to set up an initial environment and bring in the aliases and